tolitius/chazel/README.md

 ### Distributed Tasks

-Sending work to be done remotely on the cluster is very useful, and Hazelcast has a [rich set of APIs](http://docs.hazelcast.org/docs/3.5/javadoc/com/hazelcast/core/IExecutorService.html) to do so.
+Sending work to be done remotely on the cluster is very useful, and Hazelcast has a [rich set of APIs](http://docs.hazelcast.org/docs/3.5/javadoc/com/hazelcast/core/IExecutorService.html) to do that.

-chazel does not implement all the APIs, but it does provide a quite KISS method of sending task to be executed remotely on the cluster:
+chazel does not implement all the APIs, but it does provide a simple way of sending tasks to be executed remotely on the cluster:

 ```clojure
 (task do-work)